rosali920/neuropointillist/04_testretest_opendata_tutorial.md

 Compare these csv files to the original timing files (task-overtwordrepetition_events.csv).
 The task used 5s TRs.
 Note how we have converted the task onset/offset times into TR numbers so that each row of the csv file denotes a TR, and whether the participant is engaging in the task or waiting out an ITI at that TR.

-See QUICKSTART TUTORIAL for more information about these files.
+See 02_quick_start_tutorial for more information about these files.

 ### Inspect the fmrimodel.R file

 This file contains the model that you want to run on each voxel, and returns your desired statistical values.
-See 03_TUTORIAL_ON_MODEL for more information.
+See 03_making_your_model_script for more information.

 Our example model

-` mod <- lme(Y ~ task, random=~1|sub, method=c("ML"), na.action=na.omit, corr=corAR1(form=~1|sub), control=lmeControl(returnObject=TRUE,singular.ok=TRUE))`
+`mod <- lme(Y ~ task, random=~1|sub, method=c("ML"), na.action=na.omit)`

 is a simple mixed model that captures the degree to which the presence of "task" predicts voxel activity, while accounting for the random effect of participant identify.
-We will save two brain maps, one of the t-stats associated with the task regressor, and one of the p-values associated with the task regressor.
+The fmrimodel.R will save two brain maps, one of the t-stats associated with the task regressor, and one of the p-values associated with the task regressor.

 ### Inspect the readargs.R file